Here’s a previous post that ran in 2012, when my kids were younger…but still a favorite here at TFF!

-Homemade popsicles are tasty, inexpensive, and healthy.
-Here are some new versions to try this summer.
+Homemade ice pops are tasty, inexpensive, and healthy.
+Here are some versions to try this summer.

-It turns out homemade popsicles are all the rage.
-I would love to get a Zoku Quick Pop Maker (it makes popsicles in seven minutes!), but I think I will wait until I find one on sale.
+It turns out homemade ice pops are all the rage.
+I would love to get a Zoku Quick Pop Maker (it makes ice pops in seven minutes!), but I think I will wait until I find one on sale.
 But you can make these recipes in anything from a Zoku to a paper cup/craft stick!
 I bought two molds at Bed, Bath & Beyond with a coupon.
 (The store also carries an Xpress Popsicle Maker for $29.99., but even with a coupon, I’m not willing to spend the money!)

-We bought a bottled organic lemonade (cherry-lemon blend) that tasted just awful, but we salvaged the juice by pouring it into popsicle molds.
+We bought a bottled organic lemonade (cherry-lemon blend) that tasted just awful, but we salvaged the juice by pouring it into ice pop molds.
 The lemonade was delicious frozen!
 So if you have drips and drabs of leftover juice or you bought a somewhat vile-tasting product, try freezing it.

 Of course it’s a no-brainer–mix low-fat yogurt with berries in a food processor and pour into molds.
 Whatever doesn’t fit into the molds is a smoothie, anyhow, so drink up.
-My kids love this kind of blend as a popsicle.
+My kids love this kind of blend as an ice pop.
 If the blend needs some liquid, just drop in a bit of fruit juice or lemon juice to thin it out a bit.

 (great for diabetics and those on low-glycemic food plans):